Italian Coffee Culture: How to Order Coffee in Italy and 12 Types to Order

 Remember to ask for a caffe latte if you want a coffee with steamed milk when looking for your favorite coffee chain drink.
 Remember to order one before 11 am or after a meal unless you are willing to take the heat from locals about it.
 This is one of the easiest and best coffees to order in Italy in the morning.

-3. Caffè Americano
+3. Caffè Macchiato

 When you want something more than just a straight black coffee but nothing too heavy like a caffe latte or cappuccino, you should try the popular caffe macchiato.
 A caffe macchiato is a shot of espresso served in a demitasse cup and spotted or “marked” with a tiny amount of frothy milk.